Kirby White (general practitioner)

-Kirby White is an Australian physician who is a general practitioner in Bendigo and inventor.
-She was named Victoria's "Local Hero" and nominee for the 2021 Australian of the Year awards.
+Kirby White is an Australian general practitioner in Bendigo and an inventor.
+She was named Victoria's "Local Hero" and nominated for the 2021 Australian of the Year awards.
 Mattel created a 'Dr Kirby White' Barbie doll to honour her efforts during the COVID-19 pandemic.

 Early life and education

 White attended Deakin University, where she graduated with a degree in biological sciences in 2005.
 She moved to the University of Melbourne for graduate studies.
-After graduating she worked as a medical scientist in Melbourne.
+After graduating, she worked as a medical scientist in Melbourne.
 She eventually returned to academia, working toward a Bachelor of Medicine, Bachelor of Surgery at the University of Notre Dame Australia.

 Career

 White works as a general practitioner in Bendigo.
-In the early days of the COVID-19 pandemic in Australia, White realised that they would run out of disposable gowns by the third week.
+In the earlier days of the COVID-19 pandemic in Australia, White realised that they would run out of disposable gowns by the third week.
 She launched Gowns for Doctors, an initiative that received over $40,000 in crowd funding to create re-usable, launderable hospital gowns.
 Kirby then worked with commercial textile companies and volunteers to create thousands of gowns.

-White was nominated as Victoria's "Local hero" at the Australian of the Year awards for her efforts in creating washable, re-usable gowns for doctors treating patients with COVID-19.
+White was nominated as Victoria's "Local hero" at the Australian of the Year awards for creating washable, reusable gowns for doctors treating patients with COVID-19.

-In August 2021, Barbie announced that they were creating a White Barbie doll honouring her efforts to protect frontline staff during the COVID-19 pandemic.
+In August 2021, Barbie announced they were creating a White Barbie doll honouring her efforts to protect frontline staff during the COVID-19 pandemic.